-If you have any new or worsening symptoms, call your doctor or nurse immediately.
-They will want to evaluate you.
+If you have any new or worsening symptoms, call your doctor or nurse right away.
+They’ll want to evaluate you.
 Medication(s) can be prescribed if needed.
 These may include:

 - Take steroids only as directed by your doctor.
 You dose may be changed as needed during your treatment.
-When your doctor decides it is safe, you will be given a schedule to gradually reduce the dose of the medication.
+When your doctor decides it’s safe, you’ll be given a schedule to gradually reduce the dose of the medication.
 Do not stop taking dexamethasone unless instructed by your doctor.

 - Steroids can cause stomach pain, so always take them with food.
 You may be given another medication to reduce the risk of stomach irritation.